Antonio-88/Console_Arena_RPG/README.md

 - ASCII Art Graphics: Custom text-based graphics render unique designs for your character choices, enemies, and combat actions (hits, misses, and heals).
 - RPG Upgrade System: Defeating enemies in Singleplayer rewards you with stat boosts to customize your character's progression.
 - RNG Combat Mechanics: Attacks rely on calculated accuracy percentages, making every turn a gamble.
-###How to Play
+### How to Play
 When prompted by the console, type the following commands exactly (in ALL CAPS):
 - Game Modes: SINGLEPLAYER or MULTIPLAYER
 - Combat Actions: ATTACK or HEAL
 - Singleplayer Upgrades: ATTACK (+4), HEAL (+3), or ACCURACY (+5%)
 Singleplayer Upgrade Mechanic: Every time you defeat an enemy, you heal by 10 points and receive 3 upgrade points to distribute among your stats as you see fit.
-###Setup & Compilation
+### Setup & Compilation
 To compile and run this game, you only need a standard C++ compiler (like g++).
 Ensure your repository files are organized together in the same directory
-Open your terminal or command prompt, navigate to the project folder, and run: g++ main.cpp -o ConsoleRPG
+Open your terminal or command prompt, navigate to the project folder, and run: \ng++ main.cpp -o ConsoleRPG Run the game: \n./ConsoleRPG
-Run the game
-./ConsoleRPG
 ## Retro Project Notes
 This project stands as a great snapshot of foundational programming principles.
 It showcases file I/O handling, structural arrays (struct), procedural game loops, and string manipulations using classic C-string libraries (<cstring>).